Bonny Method Level II Training

 - Clinical applications and contraindications

-Level II training requires completion of follow-up assignments, which address both professional development and personal growth.
-The assignments include guiding single Bonny Method session with healthy adults, completing assigned readings and music projects, and personal GIM sessions.
+Level II training requires completion of follow-up assignments that address both professional development and personal growth.
+The assignments include guiding 10 or more single Bonny Method sessions with healthy adults, completing assigned readings and music projects, and personal GIM sessions.
 This training may be used toward completion of requirements for becoming a Fellow of the Association for Music and Imagery.

 Three hours of graduate academic credit (MUS 5060) are available through Appalachian State University.
 Students registering for academic credit will be required to complete follow up academic assignments in order to receive credit.
 Those who have never attended Appalachian must apply for admission to the Graduate School and pay a non-refundable application fee.